The first time I heard about flexible dieting, I laughed in someone’s face.

 Like, straight up, belly laugh.

-You see, up until this point I’d been a religious “clean eater”.
+You see, up until this point I was what’s known as “a clean eater”.

-My list of trusty foods contained all the old bodybuilding classics; oats, rice, broccoli, chicken.
-That wasn’t one day of food.
-That was every day.
+My trusty list of foods contained all the old bodybuilding classics; oats, rice, broccoli, chicken.

 Because whether I wanted to “bulk” or “cut”, I knew I could do it by swapping rice for pasta and simply playing with the measurements of those four simple foods.

 But suddenly I had Joe Donnelly saying “Team Donuts!”, and Dr. Layne Norton enjoying post-workout Pop Tarts.

 Switching from my old approach to a more flexible, numbers-based nutrition plan was surreal.

 I giggle now when I do it for personal training clients, because it reminds me of my own experience.